The Network As

 The work shaped how we think about infrastructure.
 Some of those ideas are finding their way into StoryLens.

-We plan to OS the some of the project in 2026.
-Read more about the pivot here
+We plan to OS some of the project in 2026.
+Till then, StoryLens remains the focus.